Ivan Ray Tannehill

 Ivan Ray Tannehill (March 17, 1890 – May 2, 1959) was a commissioned US Army Lieutenant at Fort Story, Virginia and soon after World War I, became a forecaster with the United States Weather Bureau and a prolific writer, focusing on meteorology.
 His text on hurricanes remained the defining work on the topic from the late 1930s into the early 1950s.

 Career

 First a newspaper reporter and a teacher, Ivan began work for the United States Weather Bureau as a weather observer in Houston in 1914.
 He served during World War I as a weather officer in the Signal Corps.
 After the war, he became the Officer in Charge (OIC) at the Galveston, Texas weather office.
 Moving to Washington, D. C., he became the Assistant Chief of the Forecast Division in 1929.
 He later served as Chief of the Marine Division, SR&F Division, and Assistant Chief of Bureau for Operations.
-He retired in October of 1954 and moved to Frederick, Maryland.
+He retired in October 1954 and moved to Frederick, Maryland.